BristolGeza/Art-Criticism/README.md

 - **Database Design**: Perplexity AI provided a database schema.

-- **Implementation Ideas**: GitHub Copilot in VS Code offered ideas tailored for developers, including pros, cons, and additional resources.
+- **Implementation Ideas**: GitHub Copilot in VS Code offers ideas tailored for developers.
 ---

 ## Code Generation

 - **Coding Assistance**: Using GitHub Copilot, I converted pseudocode prompts into code snippets.
 These were reviewed and refined to meet project requirements.

-- **Bootstrap Components**: Copilot sped up the creation of elements like the navbar tested for functionality and responsiveness.
+- **Bootstrap Components**: Copilot sped up the creation of elements like the navbar and tested for functionality and responsiveness.

 - **Reverse Prompting**: Copilot refined its suggestions by engaging in step-by-step discussions and adapting to specific requirements.